Artistic Staff

 • Jean-Luc Villamor

-ANGELI COLLOBORATIVE PIANIST
+ANGELI COLLABORATIVE PIANIST

 Jean-Luc Villamor was born in the Philippines but was raised here in the Valley.
 He started piano lessons in the 2nd grade and started accompanying ensembles in the 6th grade.
 He furthered his musicianship in piano, voice, and band at Arizona Conservatory for Arts and Academics and graduated in 2017 with an Arts diploma for completing 23 extra music credits, student directing the honors choir, marching band, and orchestra.
-During this time.
-Jean-Luc also joined the Phoenix Children’s Chorus, Class of 2017, and has continued to be involved with the organization ever since.
+During this time, Jean-Luc also joined the Phoenix Children’s Chorus, Class of 2017, and has continued to be involved with the organization ever since.

-Jean-Luc attended Arizona State University and graduated with a Bachelor of Music in Music Therapy and a focus in Jazz Piano.
+Mr. Villamor attended Arizona State University and graduated with a Bachelor of Music in Music Therapy and a focus in Jazz Piano.
 He’s had the honor of performing around the world including The Nash Jazz Club, Carnegie Hall in New York, Buenos Aires, Argentina, and Vatican City.
 He’s worked with the ASU Gospel Choir as both a vocalist and pianist under directions of Dr. Jason Thompson and Prof. Nathan Myers, Grammy award-winning artist Myron Butler, the York University Gospel Choir under direction of Karen Burke, and has led workshops with the Musical Instrument Museum (MIM).

-Currently Jean-Luc is the choir director of a children’s choir for homeschool kids, the assistant music director at his church, a worship leader for numerous churches around the valley, and a private piano and voice instructor.
+Currently, Mr. Villamor is the choir director of a children’s choir for homeschool kids, the assistant music director at his church, a worship leader for numerous churches around the valley, and a private piano and voice instructor.

 • Ashlie Smith